KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 - Continuous
 - Trackable

-For a goal to be **purposeful**, it doesn't have to be relevant right now, but it has to be meaningful in the long-term.
-It's going to be easier to stick with it if you _care_ about learning math.
+If you're masochistic enough to want to learn theoretical math, it needs to be **purposeful**.
+Being a math god isn't crucial to me right this instant, but it's meaningful in the long-term.
+It's going to be easier to stick with because I _care_ about learning math.

-**Actionable** goals have outputs you can control daily, switching focus from the far future to something within reach.
+**Actionable** just means something I control daily, instead of looking far into the future.
 If I can go through one chapter of a math book in a day, or solve a problem set, I'll go to bed feeling motivated to do the same thing tomorrow.
 Repeating that process **continuously** will bring me to my long-term ambition.

 Measuring progress can be a double-edged sword.
-A lot of stats can give the illusion of progress or actively discourage you.
-But for ensuring daily effort, the simplicity of **tracking** progress works better.
-A "yes" or "no" does the job.
+Stats give me the illusion of progress.
+So I opt for the simplicity of **tracking** progress with a "yes" or "no".
+Did you eat your vegetables today?
 Have you read any theory today?
 Have you solved a problem set?
 Put a check in a box and move on.

 ## The Way is Hard